 Even once you’ve starting to pull in new ideal clients, you still have opportunities to expand.
 There are various strategies you can use to identify new customers and expand your audience, potentially even into new areas.

 One of the best tools marketers have for finding new prospects is lookalike modeling.
 This process uses machine learning to analyze an audience and identify its characteristics.
 You could, for instance, use an audience consisting of customers that fit your ICP.
 The tool can then find new prospects that have the same characteristics.

 The lookalike audiences you create might end up fitting your ICP since they’ll have characteristics similar to your best customers.
 You might also find some new information about the customers most likely to be interested in your products and services.

 As you learn more about the customers who find the most value in what you provide, be sure to update your ICP.
 You might find this information through lookalike modeling or some other means.
 Updating your ICP can help you to identify new valuable customers who you may not have even considered before.

 If you find that there’s a new group of customers that you could provide value to, you can also create new ICPs.
 Remember, you can have multiple ICPs for different offerings, products and situations.
 Analyzing your audiences can help you uncover new opportunities for growing your customer base and expanding into new areas.

 Defining your ideal customer can help boost your ROI.
 Here’s how:

-Using a high-quality data management platform (DMP) can help you to define your ideal customer and then put those insights into action.
-You can use a DMP to collect and analyze the data you obtain from your customers to determine what characteristics your best customers have in common.
+Using a data solutions platform can help you to define your ideal customer and then put those insights into action.
+You can use Lotame’s next-generation platform, Spherical, to collect and analyze the data you obtain from your customers to determine what characteristics your best customers have in common.
 You can then import data from second-party and third-party sources to expand your audiences.
-Finally, your DMP serves as a hub from which you can activate your data for targeted advertising, content personalization and more.
+Finally, your can use your data solutions tool as a hub from which you can activate your data for targeted advertising, content personalization and more.